 6. Ask questions on social media

 If I’m trying to come up with an idea in a particular area, then I might go onto my Facebook page or my Twitter account and ask a question to get some feedback e.g. what’s your best bit of business advice?
 That might be one that I might do, or where in the world are you?
 If I’m trying to figure out where the ladies are from to write something about the diversity of my audience.
 If I go onto my Facebook page and I ask a question, I always, always get some really good answers on there.
-The other thing that I do is run a business clinic every Thursday, so again that fuels ideas for things like this podcast.
 I’ll go into my business clinic thread, and I’ll look through and come up with some really good ideas to podcast about.

 7. Listen to podcasts